Hiloni: Definitions

 In the Israeli parlance, hiloni is used to identify Jews who observe fewer traditional practices than the other, more religious, Jewish subgroups (apart from that, the term may also be used as a derogatory epithet by observant Jews, or to be associated with secularism).
 Between 2002 and 2018, among Jewish adult respondents to ICBS polls, self-identified hilonim numbered between a maximum of 45% in 2005 and a minimum of 41.4% in 2009.
 In 2018, the figure was 43.2%.

 Though hiloni literally means "secular", many scholars argue it is problematic in translation.
 Professor Yoav Peled preferred to render it as "nonobservant."
 Kenneth D. Wald and Samuel Shye commented that:

 It is essential to recall that secularity in Israel is defined in reaction to the extremely stringent demands of Orthodox Judaism and does not necessarily entail a conscious rejection of Jewish religious identity or even necessarily connote indifference.
 Although their standard of observance is low by Orthodox standards, many of the ostensibly secular exhibit an array of religious acts that would mark them off as fairly religious in the American context.
 Though the term is misleading, "secular" is the common label to identify people who do not consistently practice the ritual behavior mandated by Orthodox Judaism.

 The demarcation between the hiloni category and the nearest, the masorti or "traditional", is highly porous.
 Surveys demonstrated that it is not reliant on objective levels of belief or ritual observance, but mainly on socioethnic lines: Ashkenazi Israelis, either native or post-Soviet immigrants, tend to describe themselves as "secular" even when they observe or believe quite substantially, and Mizrahi and Sephardi Israelis usually regard themselves as "traditional" regardless of lifestyle and conviction.
-Among Mizrahim and Sephardim, those who aspire to emulate the European-descended also tend to adopt the label hiloni.
-Nevertheless, some MENA-descended Jews, such as those who emigrated from Iraq and Algeria, have labelled themselves as hiloni for other reasons, likely since they had been highly influenced by European colonial powers and certain aspects of enlightenment.
+Among Mizrahim and Sephardim, those who aspire to emulate Ashkenazim also tend to adopt the label hiloni.
+Nevertheless, some MENA-descended Jews, such as those who emigrated from Iraq and Algeria, have labelled themselves as hiloni for other reasons, likely since they were influenced by Haskalah and by Secular Zionism.
 Many surveys offer to the masortim the sub-category of "not very religious/tending to hiloni".
 Between 2002 and 2018, those who identified as such in ICBS polls, ranged from a minimum of 21.4% to a maximum of 28.4% of the entire sample, or roughly two-thirds of all masortim.